Automated SpectroPhotometric Image REDuction (ASPIRED): Distribution

 \section{Distribution}

-\textsc{ASPIRED} is released under the BSD (3-Clause) License.
-The source code is hosted on \textsc{Github}, which can be found at \url{https://github.com/cylammarco/ASPIRED}.
-The DOI of each version can be found at \textsc{zenodo}: \url{https://zenodo.org/record/4463569#.YLjdrKgzYrQ}.
-For more straightforward installation, \textsc{ASPIRED} is also available at Python Package Index~(PyPI): \url{https://pypi.org/project/aspired} so users can install the software by a simple command of
+\textsc{ASPIRED} is released under the BSD~(3-Clause) License.
+The source code is hosted on \textsc{Github}.
+The DOI of each version can be found on \textsc{zenodo}: \url{https://zenodo.org/record/4127294}.
+For more straightforward installation, \textsc{ASPIRED} is also available with the \textsc{Python Package Index}~(\textsc{PyPI}) so users can install the software with a single command: